thisbailiwick/har-data-processing/readme.md

 # HAR Data Processing

-This utility reads a `.har` (HTTP Archive) file, extracts specific data related to JavaScript files, and saves it as a `.csv` file.
+This utility reads a `.har` (HTTP Archive) file, extracts specific and customizable data, then saves it as a `.csv` file.

 ## Data Saved to CSV